PH3’s Craft Brewery Tour: Ivanhoe Park Brewing Company

 Bungalow // Belgian Witbier, 4.8% ABV

 Our head brewer at PH3, Paul, called this brew “the perfect intro to a witbier.”
 Slightly tart.
 Clove forward, and banana on the back end.
 This is a session beer for sure, meaning its low alcohol percentage and drinkability pair for the perfect brew to enjoy with friends or while watching the game.
 Protip: Pick up a growler of this on Tuesdays for 50% off.

 Joyland // American IPA, 7% ABV

 There are 2 kinds of beer drinkers, those who like hops, and those who don’t.
 This is the beer for both.
 The Joyland IPA is a refreshing brew with a citrusy grapefruit flavor that strikes the perfect IBU balance to make any beer drinker happy.

 All Eyez On IPBC - Recently, Ivanhoe Park took home the gold for the Best Porter at the 2019 Best Florida Beer Championships.
 Tupac’s blend of malty, smooth and sweet flavors make this flavorful beer a hit.
 No holograms necessary, we have a feeling this beer is here to stay.

-Expect to see more Ivanhoe Park Brewing Co. brews in the wild--on tap and on the shelves, and look out for an exclusive beer collaboration coming soon.
+Expect to see more Ivanhoe Park Brewing Co. brews in the wild—on tap and on the shelves.